-ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY A SSESSMENT IMPACT 5 Potential impact and risk: ECOLOGICAL, AQUATIC, ESTUARINE AND RIPARIAN PROCESSES Nature of impact: Activity may result in disturban Aquatic, estuarine and riparian p ces to ecological processes.
+ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 5 Potential impact and risk: ECOLOGICAL, AQUATIC, ESTUARINE AND RIPARIAN PROCESSES Nature of impact: Activity may result in disturban Aquatic, estuarine and riparian p ces to ecological processes.
 No processes will be affected.
-No Impact Extent and duration of impact: Local and limited to site Very short to short term (0-5 years) Local and limited to site Very short to short term (0-5 years) Consequence of impact or risk: Disturbance to ecological, aquatic and riparian processes.
+No Impact Extent and duration of impact: Local and limited to siteVery short to short term (o-5 years) Local and limited to siteVery short to short term (o-5 years) Consequence of impact or risk: Disturbance to ecological, aquatic and riparian processes.
 Disturbance to ecological, aquatic and riparian processes.
 Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
 None identified.
-Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: stormwater management f implemented for erosion and from the site and parking areas ee Terrestrial Impact 4 proposed Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact
+Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: Adequate measures to be implemented for erosion and stormwater management from the site and parking areas into the adjacent estuary (see Terrestrial Impact 4 proposed mitigation measures) Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact